Over17/UnityAndroidNotchSupport/README.md

 2. Attach the `Assets/Scripts/RenderBehindNotchSupport.cs` script to a game object of your choice in your first scene to make sure the plugin is loaded as early as possible
 3. The script has a public boolean property so that you can tick/untick the checkbox to enable or disable rendering behind the notch with a single click
 4. If you want to change the setting in runtime, call `public void SetRenderBehindNotch(bool enabled)` in `RenderBehindNotchSupport` class.
+5. Attach the `Assets/Scripts/AndroidSafeArea.cs` script to a game object of your choice if you need the safe area API.
+The property `AndroidSafeArea.safeArea` is returning a `Rect`, use it to layout your UI.
 5. Enjoy

 ## Alternative solution
-Instead of using the script (or if you want to apply the flag as early as possible), you could modify the theme used by Unity.
+Instead of using the script (or if you want to apply the "render behind the notch" flag as early as possible), you could modify the theme used by Unity.
 To do so, please create a file at the path `Assets/Plugins/Android/res/values-v28/styles.xml` with the following contents:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <resources>